Slicer software and settings for extrusion, adhesion, support, quality and quantity. All from the comfort of one software, slicer software.

 Full Setup

-Revisit previous posts in this series which cover upgradable parts such as hardware, accessories, filament and current pricing.
+Revisit previous posts in this series which cover the new filament spool upgrade, upgradable parts such as hardware, accessories, filament and current pricing.
 All of these items can be found on the Shopping List.
 Alternatively, you can read about the upgrade process and the successes achieved along the way.

 Ender Filament and Adhesion Issues